shivaniindoria/connect-android-camera-to-csv-python/README.md

    ```bash
    pip install -r requirements.txt
    ```
+3. Download and install **IP Webcam** application on your mobile phone.
+     - Then make sure your PC and Phone both are connected to the same network.
+     - Open your IP Webcam application on your both, click “**Start Server**” (usually found under top three lines).
+     - This will open a camera on your Phone.
+     - A URL is being displayed on the Phone screen, use the same `url` in your Code.

-3. Replace the `url` variable in the script with the correct URL for your Android camera.
+4. Replace the `url` variable in the script with the correct URL for your Android camera.

-4. Run the script:
+5. Run the script:
    ```bash
    python android_camera_stream.py
    ```